Ernest-30/A-B-Testing-Analysis-Campaign-Performance-Evaluation/README.md

 The test group performed worse than the control group (by 1 percentage point).

 ### Z-Score (11.84):
-- A Z-score of 11.84 means the difference between the two conversion rates is 11.84 standard deviations away from zero.
+- A Z-score of 11.84 means the difference between the two conversion rates is 11.84 standard deviations away from the mean of the distribution.
 This is an extremely large Z-score, indicating a highly significant difference.

 ### P-Value (0):